dafny-lang/dafny/Source/DafnyTestGeneration/README.md

 Block- and path-coverage tests of Dafny code can be used to:
 - Identify dead code (see [example](#dead-code-identification-example)).
-- Test the use and specification of external methods by increasing one's assurance that compiled tests produce no errors when run.
+- Test the implementation of unverified external methods by increasing one's assurance that compiled tests produce no errors when run.
-- Check that code is efficient by timing how long it takes for a test to run.
-- Test compilers of Dafny to other languages by verifying that they produce identical results when some compiled method is run against a test suite that should cover multiple edge cases.
+- Increase assurance that Dafny and Java (C#, Rust, etc.) implementations of some functionality are equivalent by generating tests in Dafny and comparing the results of running these tests on compiled Dafny and original Java (C#, Rust, etc.).

 ## General Approach